 Any entity intending to introduce GE crops into the environment through field trials for experimental purposes must first receive authorization from the relevant national authority in the MS where the release or field trial is planned.
-Field trials are permitted in eleven MS22 and the United Kingdom (UK).
-However, only four MS and the UK conducted open-field testing in 2022: Belgium, the Czech Republic, Spain, and Sweden.
-The main disincentives for field trials include repeated destruction by activists, a burdensome authorization process, and the unattractive investment for seed companies.
+Field trials are permitted in eleven MS18 and the United Kingdom (UK).
+In 2023, notifications for open-field testing were submitted to competent authorities in five Member States: Belgium, Spain, Sweden, Latvia, and Denmark.
+The primary challenges for conducting field trials include recurrent disruptions by activists, a cumbersome authorization process, and unappealing investment prospects for seed companies